Last editedMar 20222 min read

 Checks and cash

 Despite increased use of digital payments, some customers still prefer paying with checks or cash.
 This approach has the merit of largely avoiding transaction fees.
 However, payments in hard currency or by check involve more admin, are inflexible, and can be slow and unpredictable.
 Late payers can also go unnoticed without automated notifications of overdue invoices.
+As a result, cash flow may be impacted.

 Customers instruct their bank to pay you a fixed sum via standing order on a set date, giving them control over how much they pay and when, plus the opportunity to cancel arrangements should they so wish.